isomerpages/moe-navalbasesec/_academic-curriculum/Mother Tongue Language.md

 **TAMIL LANGUAGE**
 ![](/images/Cl/picture3.jpg)
-o	Learning about Indian traditional food Pongal Making
+o	Learning about Indian traditional food Pongal Making<br>

-o	Learning how to play Indian traditional drum from a musician
+o	Learning how to play Indian traditional drum from a musician<br>

-o	Kolam art
+o	Kolam art<br>
 o	Banana leaf experience

 The Banana Leaf Experience is a highlight of the Mother Tongue Fortnight programme, offering students the opportunity to enjoy a scrumptious Indian vegetarian meal with their friends.
 Served on banana leaves, this experience allows students to understand the cultural significance and reasons behind this traditional practice.